corrode/corrode.github.io/content/blog/immutability/index.md

 }
 ```

-This looks like a pretty standard quicksort implementation that
-students might write in an introductory algorithms class
-and to those familiar with the subject, the flow is probably obvious.

-Yet, this code demands a lot of mental effort from the reader.
+Depending on your background, this code might either be idiomatic
+and easy to understand or it might look like a clown car in a Formula 1 race:
+pretty out of place.

 Since the algorithm mutates the original array, the program's state changes
-throughout its execution.
-Its imperative nature makes it easy to introduce bugs.
+throughout its execution, which demands a lot of mental effort from the reader.

 Here is a _functional quicksort_ version that doesn't use `mut` at all: